corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 **Not** compatible with [Real Space](https://steamcommunity.com/sharedfiles/filedetails/?id=937289339), but that mod already activates the same art so you don't need this one.

-Built for Stellaris version 3.6 "Orion."  **Not** backwards-compatible.
-Why?
-The "Fornax" update adds new planet classes and the "Orion" update adds a new feature for crisis planets.  **Not** compatible with achievements.
+Built for Stellaris version 3.7 "Canis Minor."
+Backwards-compatible with Stellaris version 3.6 "Orion."  **Not** compatible with achievements.
 Why?
 Planet classes are a gameplay object, even though the ultimate effect of this mod is cosmetic only.

 ### Verifying Mod Compatibility